sagedemage/setup_kubernetes_cluster/README.md

 kubectl apply -f mongo-express.yaml
 ```

-## Externally access the websites of the pods
+## Externally access the services of the pods
 Gain access to the Mongo Express admin interface on the web browser
 ```
 minikube service mongo-express-service